jprante/jprante.github.com/_posts/elasticsearch/2012-08-17-Autocompletion-with-jQuery-JAX-RS-and-Elasticsearch.md

 ## The n-gram method

-How will the autocompletion works?
+How will the autocompletion work?
 One approach is changing the normal indexing of title words.
 A well-known method is using n-grams.

 In the fields of computational linguistics, an n-gram is a contiguous sequence of n items from a text sequence.
 N-gram matching implementation is simple and provides good performance.
 The algorithm is based on the principle: if a word A matches a word B containing some errors, they will most likely have at least one common substring of length 'n'.